National Health Service: Performance

 Performance of the NHS is generally assessed separately at the level of England, Wales, Scotland and Northern Ireland.
 Since 2004 the Commonwealth Fund has produced surveys, "Mirror, Mirror on the Wall", comparing the performance of health systems in 11 wealthy countries in which the UK generally ranks highly.
-In the 2021 survey the NHS dropped from first overall to fourth as it had fallen in key areas, including ‘access to care and equity.’
+In the 2021 survey the NHS dropped from first overall to fourth as it had fallen in key areas, including 'access to care and equity.'
 The Euro Health Consumer Index attempted to rank the NHS against other European health systems from 2014 to 2018.
-Civitas produced an International Health Care Outcomes Index in 2022 ranking the performance of the UK health care system against 18 similar, wealthy countries since 2000.
-It excluded the impact of the Covid-19 pandemic as data stopped in 2019.
+The right-leaning think tank Civitas produced an International Health Care Outcomes Index in 2022 ranking the performance of the UK health care system against 18 similar, wealthy countries since 2000.
+It excluded the impact of the COVID-19 pandemic as data stopped in 2019.
 The UK was near the bottom of most tables except households who faced catastrophic health spending.

-A comparative analysis of health care systems in 2010 put the NHS second in a study of seven rich countries.
-The report put the UK health systems above those of Germany, Canada and the US; the NHS was deemed the most efficient among those health systems studied.
+A comparative analysis of health care systems in 2010, by The Commonwealth Fund, a left-leaning US health charity, put the NHS second in a study of seven rich countries.
+The report put the United Kingdom health systems above those of Germany, Canada and the United States; the NHS was deemed the most efficient among those health systems studied.

 A 2018 study by the King's Fund, Health Foundation, Nuffield Trust, and the Institute for Fiscal Studies to mark the NHS 70th anniversary concluded that the main weakness of the NHS was healthcare outcomes.
 Mortality for cancer, heart attacks and stroke, was higher than average among comparable countries.
 The NHS was doing well at protecting people from heavy financial costs when ill.
 Waiting times were about the same, and the management of longterm illness was better than in other comparable countries.
 Efficiency was good, with low administrative costs and high use of cheaper generic medicines.
 Twenty-nine hospital trusts and boards out of 157 had not met any waiting-time target in the year 2017–2018.
 The Office for National Statistics reported in January 2019 that productivity in the English NHS had been growing at 3%, considerably faster than across the rest of the UK economy.

 In 2019, The Times, commenting on a study in the British Medical Journal, reported that "Britain spent the least on health, £3,000 per person, compared with an average of £4,400, and had the highest number of deaths that might have been prevented with prompt treatment".
 The BMJ study compared "the healthcare systems of other developed countries in spending, staff numbers and avoidable deaths".